teseotech/voice_questionnaire_data/README.md

 ## Introduction
 We proposed a questionnaire regarding audio-based recommendations for elderly people, which concerned the Activities of Daily Living (ADL), to 40 Italian volunteers.
-During the questionaries, volunteers judge the politeness and persuasiveness of sentences spoken by a human (i.e., `Eva`) and synthetic (i.e., `Polly`) voice.
+During the questionaries, volunteers judge the politeness and persuasiveness of sentences spoken by a human voice (i.e., `Eva`) and a synthetic one (i.e., `Polly`).
 The sentences give recommendations for maintaining a healthy lifestyle, and the questionnaires are available [here](https://forms.gle/wYMaddQdEXF8Ek8i6) for `Eva`'s voice, and [here](https://forms.gle/bPzJw88PMqJ5siPr7), for `Polly`.

 We design recommendations based on different types of communication **strategies**, i.e.,